atooma/doc-resonance-sdk/docs/source/index.rst

 	We appreciate your understanding and patience!

-This documentation is aimed to provide in depth details on how to approach development and it is organised as follows:
+This documentation is aimed to provide in depth details on how to approach development and it is organized as follows:

-* :ref:`intro` - Here you can find answers to questions like *what is Resonance?* and *what I can do with Resonance SDK?*.
+* :ref:`intro` - Here you can find answers to questions like *what is Resonance?* and *what can I do with Resonance SDK?*.
 Your understanding of Atooma potential starts from here!
-* :ref:`core` - Interested in Resonance SDK?
+* :ref:`core` - Interested in Resonance?
 Great!
-First step is to go deep into this section for understanding main concepts concerned with it.
+First step is to go deep into this section for understanding main concepts concerned with Resonance SDK.
-* :ref:`example` - This is the better place for finding good examples on how Resonance SDK can be used for dramatically simplifying development of killing features within your app!
+* :ref:`example` - Let's move to practice!
+In this section you can find some Resonance SDK usage examples, showing how it can dramatically simplifying development of killing features within your app!

 Table of Contents
 ------------------------------